airsidemobile/JOSESwift/README.md

 // Enjoy your fresh JWE!
 ```

-Now, you will most probably want to transmit your message, which is now encrypted inside the JWE, to someone else.
-To do so, you just transmit the serialized JWE which can be obtained as follows:
+Now, you will most probably want to transmit your message, which now is encrypted inside the JWE, to someone else.
+To do so, you simply transmit the serialized JWE which can be obtained as follows:

 ``` swift
 jwe.compactSerializedString // ey (..) n0.HK (..) pQ.yS (..)
 PA.AK (..)
 Jx.hB (..)
 7w